 - Colin Yates

-During almost 10 years at Portugal Telecom, and through his consulting work afterwards, Luis was a leader of the telecoms industry’s efforts to reduce and prevent fraud.
+Luis began his telecoms life working for Marconi, the birthplace of his passion for the industry, before the organisation was absorbed into Portugal Telecom where he spent almost a further 10 years, and through his consulting work afterwards, Luis was a leader of the telecoms industry’s efforts to reduce and prevent fraud.

 Luis was a founder and long-serving President of the Forum for Irregular International Network Access (FIINA).
 He also served for nine years as the Chairman of the Fraud Control, Cybercrime and Network Security working group of the European Telecommunication Network Operators association (ETNO).